 ✔ Blog Functionality.

 The essence of selecting between these two platforms comes down to your actual needs.
 You should initially decide, whether you wish to get the unlimited sales turnover or avoid the commission sales fees.
-The first factor seems more crucial to us.
-In other words, Shopify looks a more preferable system.
+The first factor seems more crucial to us, making Shopify a more preferable system from all the points of view.